alesanfra/dlib-wheels/README.md

 ## How to contribute?

-In order to trigger a new deploy, update the `BUILD_COMMIT` envirnonment variable in `.travis.yml` file with the desired git tag pushed on the [dlib](https://github.com/davisking/dlib) repository.
+In order to trigger a new deploy, update the `BUILD_COMMIT` variable in `.travis.yml` file with the new tag/commit pushed on the [dlib](https://github.com/davisking/dlib) repository.